GeorgeMcMullen/CalciPy/README.md

 ## Caveats and Troubleshooting
 This software comes without any warrantee or guarantee.
 While it has shown to provide consistent results, even when run against noisy or arrhythmic signals, verification is still encouraged.
 Below are some notes of what to look out for during the verification process.

+- Different versions of Python, with different versions of scipy, and even different computers may output different curve fit parameters for the same input data.
+In that case, your own judgement should be used to determine if the output is close enough to be considered accurate.
 - Use the --show option or view the outputted PDF files to visually check the results
+- When using the --show option, the outputed PDF files will actually come out at a lower resolution.
+This is because the same graph is used for the screen and PDF and the default window resolution for matplotlib is used when outputting to screen.
+- You may notice that some min/max peaks at the start or end of the signal do not get detected.
+This is normal for two reasons.
+First, a wavelet not be complete at the beginning or end of the signal, and the peak detection algorithm may ignore it.
+Second, as the script was written with calcium fluorescence decay as a primary use case, if a min peak is detected at the beginning of a signal or a max peak at the end of a signal, they will be removed as to only focus on complete decaying wavelets.
 - Data that is extremely noisy may still pose problems with analysis.
 You should expect this if you are unable to see visible peaks in the data manually.
 - If you see that the larger peaks are detected along side very small peaks, test out different --lookahead and --delta parameters
 - The same should be true for if the script is not able to provide the correct ratio.
 To force the script to invert the ratios, use the --invert option.
-- High precision microscopy instruments can sometimes lose focus or become otherwise uncalibrated over time, due to environmental factors such as temperature or humidity.
+- Environmental factors such as temperature or humidity may cause high precision microscopy instruments to lose focus or become otherwise uncalibrated over time.
 Use the --limit option to only process a subset of the data.
 - Some code is not implemented in the most performant or elegant manner possible.
 One reason for this is so that is a little easier for those who are new to Python and haven't learned all its powerful capabilities with handling data.
-- Different versions of Python, with different versions of scipy, and even different computers may output different curve fit parameters for the same input data.
-In that case, your own judgement should be used to determine if the output is close enough to be considered accurate.
+- As previously mentioned, this script has not been tested with Python 3.

 ## Special Thanks
 I'd like to thank the following people at the Stanford Cardiovascular Institute who provided data, feedback, and guidance while this script was being written.